 Orientations are an informal meeting for you to learn about what is expected of becoming a quality caregiver for children in our community and how to apply.
 Please come prepared to ask as many questions as needed to feel comfortable with the process.
 There is no commitment required by attending an orientation.

 Orientations are held via Zoom on the second Tuesday of each month.
 Please click this flyer link for more information and how to RSVP.

 Contact us by email at RFA@co.tuolumne.ca.us or by phone at (209) 533-7351 if you have any questions.

 Start your RFA journey online by clicking on the Binti link below.

 Hard copy applications available upon request.

-RFA pre-approval training is offered through the Columbia College Foster/Kinship Care Education Program.
-Relevant topics are explored throughout 12 hours of training, divided into four modules.
-Each module is three hours.
-Participants must complete all four modules in order to satisfy the pre-approval training requirements of becoming a resource family caregiver.
+RFA Pre-Approval training is offered monthly through the Columbia College Foster and Kinship Care Education (FKCE) Program.
+Relevant topics are explored throughout 12 hours of training, divided into six modules, now held via Zoom.
+Each module is two hours.
+Participants must complete all six modules in order to satisfy the pre-approval training requirements of becoming a Resource Family caregiver.

 RFA Written Directives